caseysoftware/is-your-api-misbehaving/README.md

 # Is Your API Misbehaving?

+*  After you clone this repository, you'll want to grab all the available branches using the command detailed here: http://stackoverflow.com/a/10312587/41752

 *  Run composer install

 *  Run `bin/behat --init` or maybe `vendor/behat/behat/bin/behat --init` depending on your paths